krisibraynova01/Thesis_TechnicalUnifersityofSofia/README.md

 The 270 page documentation I made I can't upload here due to copyright and my university's rules but if you have any questions or content recommendations I remain available.

+You can see the report in Power BI here: https://app.powerbi.com/groups/me/reports/61a9a9ad-2975-4e68-8453-272ec8d1d792/ReportSection?experience=power-bi